 Last but not least is Johnson & Johnson, which has increased dividend payments for 58 consecutive years.
 The company produces medical devices and pharmaceutical and consumer packaged goods.
 Brands such as Neutrogena, Tylenol and Listerine fall under its umbrella.

 Like 3M, Johnson & Johnson also experienced positive growth in sales during the first quarter with a 3.3% increase YoY.
 The company’s Pharmaceutical and Consumer Healthcare divisions, in particular, helped to bolster sales.
 Alongside many others, Johnson & Johnson is making efforts to fight the coronavirus.
 At the end of March 2020, it announced a lead COVID-19 vaccine candidate together with the Biomedical Advanced Research and Development Authority (BARDA).
 If human trials go as planned in September 2020, Johnson & Johnson has plans to produce between 600 and 900 million doses of the vaccine by the end of Q1 2021.

 Investing through DEGIRO

 If a product you hold pays a dividend and DEGIRO is notified about it accordingly, it is shown in your portfolio under the ‘Upcoming dividends’ section.
-After it is paid, the listing will be removed from that section and paid into your Money Market Fund.
+After it is paid, the listing will be removed from that section and paid into your cash account.
 A record of this can be found on your account statement under the ‘Activity’ tab.
-Once a dividend is paid, it can be withdrawn, reinvested or left in the Money Market Fund.
+Once a dividend is paid, it can be withdrawn, reinvested or left in the cash account.
 Please be aware that we do not offer automatic dividend reinvestment.